musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 Everything is fine.
 Not a worry in the world.
 Is that right, Colin?
 Not a worry in the world.
 Everything is already okay.

 Yeah.
 Damra, I was going to ask if you could talk about how that ties in with the three trainings in the noble Eightfold path.
 Because you say that it's wisdom first, then concentration, and then sila.
 And how.
-Sila samatipania.
+Sila samādhipania.

 Is that what you're talking about?
 Yeah.
 Okay.
 And how the no. Eight fold.

 Pathetic.
 All right, let us start off, then, with that.
 Part of the point is that there are two noble.
 Excuse me.
 Two eight fold paths.

 There is the Eightfold path that everybody starts on.
 This is the Eightfold path that's taught all over the place, especially in western Buddhism.
 And then there is the Eightfold and noble path, which is where we start teaching.
-According to the advice that I've gotten from both Vika Buttadasa and a chan po, we do not teach the ordinary path that starts with selah samati kanya, all right?
+According to the advice that I've gotten from both Vika Buttadasa and a chan po, we do not teach the ordinary path that starts with selah samādhi kanya, all right?
 Sila means behavior.

-Now, there's a value in watching your behavior, and so you get your behavior perfect or good enough, and then you do the samati practice, which means getting the mind settled.
+Now, there's a value in watching your behavior, and so you get your behavior perfect or good enough, and then you do the samādhi practice, which means getting the mind settled.
 You can add the word samatha there, and then you come to right view.
 Okay, so I'm quoting now.
 Sutra number 24, purification of selah, purification of the mind, and then purification of view.
 All right.

 That purification of view will then start you on the Eightfold noble path.
 That actually starts with panya.
 It starts.
-And the way that you would say that would be Samati Sila, that Selah is the outcome of having a noble mind that's unified.
+And the way that you would say that would be samādhi Sila, that Selah is the outcome of having a noble mind that's unified.
 And so this is actually the way that Buddha teaches.

 The eight pole noble path is that we start with not Selah.
 That that's what the monks teach the children.
 That's the ordinary way.
 Okay, that's.
 That's for, let us say, the beginners.